-The increasing availability of instruments controlled by micro-processors or microcomputers has reduced to a minimum the number of operations and the level of skill required of their operators.
-In these circumstances the temptation to regard the instruments' results as beyond reproach is overwhelming.
-However, the uncritical use of computer software can introduce errors into the reported results as the programmes are subject to conceptual errors such as coding population instead of sample standard deviation.
+The use of computer software can introduce errors into the reported results as the programmes are subject to conceptual errors such as coding population instead of sample standard deviation.
 There may be error in selecting an inappropriate calibration model, e.g. using a straight line calibration on a curved response.
 Early truncation and rounding off can also lead to inaccuracies in the final test result.